-CEMS students enjoy a very active student life at each school.
+CEMS students enjoy a very active student life The CEMS Clubs organise regional events yearly. at each school.
 CEMS Clubs organise a variety of events on and around campuses.
 The Clubs are there to support the students CEMS experience as a whole and to ensure that the programme also provides a social and cultural learning experience for them.